juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "I-"

-Just then, the trio all heard faint, childing mumbling originating from the bed behind them.
+Just then, the trio all heard faint, childish mumbling originating from the bed behind them.
 Looking over, they saw Killi squirming and regaining consciousness.

 "Uhm..."
 Kili groaned.
 "Where- Oh!
 I'm at the clinic...
 Hey, Big Sis!"
 Kili greeted as she sat up on her bed.
 She then enthusiastically waved with her right hand.
 "Where's Dora?"